 You will also be able to enable or disable EC VAT reporting once you've filed your first VAT return.

 Editing your settings on individual VAT returns

 You can change the following information in each individual VAT return:

 - the VAT period end date of that particular VAT return

 - your VAT flat rate scheme status and sector

-If you change any of these settings in an individual VAT return, FreeAgent will automatically apply the new settings to your future VAT returns.
+When FreeAgent generates a new VAT return for you it copies the settings from your last return on your account.
+Therefore, if you change any of these settings on your latest VAT return, FreeAgent will automatically apply the new settings to your future VAT returns.